mwhittet/mwhittet/README.md

-## Hello there :wave:, I'm Mike, a front end developer currently working @[WhichUK](https://www.which.co.uk/)
+## Hello there :wave:, I'm Mike, a front end developer

 - :computer: I’m working on a mix of personal & professional projects
-- :book: I never stop learning!
+- :book: I never stop learning (Working on a new portfolio)!
 - :thumbsup: Happy to help or to collaborate on any project
 - :mailbox_with_mail: You can reach me via my [portfolio](https://www.michaelwhittet.co.uk/contact)
 - :boom: Fun fact, I do alot of DIY :hammer: